Camping and Glamping Spots on Catalina Island

 Do you need a permit to camp on Catalina Island?

 Yes, reservations serve as required permits and should be confirmed before arrival on the island.
 Secure Little Harbor bookings through the Conservancy.
-In Two Harbors, check in at the Visitor’s Center kiosk to complete the permit process.
+Check in at the Visitor’s Center kiosk in Two Harbors to complete the permit process.
 Avalon does not have any checkpoints.

 Similar Posts